storacha/specs/Pin.md

 ### Large uploads

-Large uploads that span multiple CAR files would gain a first class representation via `Pin` objects.
+Large uploads that span multiple CAR files would gain a first class representation via `Revision` objects.
 Client application wishing to upload large file (or any other DAG) will be able to accomplish that by:

-1. Self issuing a new `Pin` identifier (and corresponding UCAN) by generating new [ed25519][] keypair.
+1. Self issuing a new `Revision` identifier (and corresponding UCAN) by generating new [ed25519][] keypair.
 1. Submitting concurrent `Patch` transactions (in [CAR][] format).
 Each transaction will contain DAG shards, subset of blocks that would feet upload quota.
-1. Finalizing upload by submitting `Commit` transaction (in [CAR][] format), setting `Pin` root to a `CID` of the large file.
+1. Finalizing upload by submitting `Commit` transaction (in [CAR][] format), setting `root` of the `Revision` to a `CID` of the large file.

-This way would allow .storage service to list "in progress" uploads (keyed by `Pin` id) and complete uploads (keyed by `CID` or/and `Pin` id).
+This would allow .storage service to list "in progress" uploads (keyed by `Revision` id) and "finished" uploads (keyed by `CID` or/and `Revision` id).

 ### IPNS

-.storage services could mirror `Pin`s to corresponding [IPNS][] names, making it possible to access arbitrary uploads / pins through an IPNS resoultion.
+.storage services could mirror `Revisions`s to corresponding [IPNS][] names, making it possible to access arbitrary uploads / pins through an IPNS resoultion.

-> Pin state (`Transient` or `Pinned`) could be used to decide when to propagate pin changes through the network e.g. sevice could choose to only announce only `Pinned` states.
+> `Revision` state (`Draft` or `Release`) could be used to decide when to propagate changes through the network e.g. sevice could choose to only announce only `Release` states.

 ### did:key